-While there are many annual or biennual events in Fairbanks, there are also many monthly events for the locals with their own dress code.
-I already mentioned the large arts scene in Fairbanks in my post what to wear for First Friday and presented one of the events that presented beautiful (unwearable) dresses.
+While there are many annual or biennial events in Fairbanks, there are also many monthly events with their own dress code.
+I already mentioned the large arts scene in Fairbanks in my post what to wear for First Friday.
+I presented one of the Fist Friday events that presented beautiful (unwearable) dresses.

 Visitors of the Fairbanks Symphony or the Fairbanks Chamber Concert wear Fairbanks casual.
 This means they wear whatever they find in their closet being appropriate for the weather.
 You will only see an evening gown when they have a female guest artist playing with them.
 And yes, it is only her who wears a gown.

 During the ice hockey season, you wear the colors of your team.
-There are two teams in Fairbanks, the Ice Dogs (sweater with their Ice Dog face) and the Nanooks, the team of the University of Alaska Fairbanks.
+There are two teams in Fairbanks, the Ice Dogs (sweater with their Ice Dog face) and the Nanooks.
+The latter are the team of the University of Alaska Fairbanks.
 Here yellow and blue attire is appropriate when you don’t wear their shirt.

 Become an insider.
 Subscribe to High Latitude Style.

 © 2013-2023 Nicole Mölders | All rights reserved